 Basil Seasonal Dining

 “Organic, local and seasonal” are not just buzzwords at Basil.
 This cozy restaurant in the Paseo Courtyard was awarded three stars from the national Green Restaurant Association.
-General manager/owner Denis Boaro and chef/owner Soerke Peters turn out intensely flavorful dishes and provide a full bar with a great selection of California wines.
-Many vegan entrées available.
+Owner Denis Boaro continues to provide a full bar and great selection of California and Italian wines, including Old and New World.
+Check website for information on monthly winemaker dinners and other events.
+Many vegan and vegetarian entrées available.
 Heated, dog-friendly outdoor seating.
-Open daily for lunch and dinner from 11:30am, Su brunch 11am–3pm.
+Open daily for lunch and dinner from 11:30am, Sa–Su brunch 11am–2pm.